The oldest public wildflower garden in the United States

 Hepaticas are early spring ephemerals.
 The difference between the two species treated here is in the leaves and bracts of the flowerhead.
 "Sharp-lobed" refers to the leaves with 3 deep lobes which are pointed on the ends of the lobes.
 Likewise the floral bracts have pointed tips.
 This compares to the "Round-lobed Hepatica" where the ends of the leaves are more rounded, as are the tips of the bracts.

-The leaves are deeply 3-lobed on both types, all basal, numbering 3 to 15 on stalks.
+The leaves are deeply 3-lobed on both types, all basal, numbering 3 to 15, stalked.
 The under surface is often purplish, the base is heart-shaped, margins are smooth and the surfaces can be without hair or with very fine hair.
 The leaves from the prior year carryover and will be visible at the base of the plant as new leaves do not form until flowering is over.
 The old leaves will frequently have a purplish cast to both surfaces.

 Flowers.
 The flowers are borne on leafless aerial shoots (scapes) from the root.
 These have white hair and extend above the leaves to 4 to 8 inches high.
 There are no petals, all have 5 to 12 petal like sepals (6 is fairly common) that are somewhat ovate in shape, the total width of the flower up to one inch wide.
 These are colored like petals would normally be and the color can range from pure white to a pinkish or bluish blush.
 Stamens number 10 to 30 and surround a yellow-green central receptacle of several pistils.